 - Efficiency: While the manual process requires a lot of time, energy, and human effort, e-invoicing solutions help increase productivity and save time in preparing and issuing e-invoices.

-- Security: Electronic invoices allow the government to closely monitor taxable transactions in real time, enabling better tax compliance.
+- Security: Electronic invoices allow the government to monitor taxable transactions closely in real-time, enabling better tax compliance.

 How to comply with the KSA e-invoicing regulations?